Antique Tile Quilt Block

 Antique Tile quilt block from the backThe final two seams are pressed out from the center.
 If they would be set in a quilt edge-to-edge, those seams should be pressed in so that they nest with adjoining blocks.

-There couldn't possibly be anything really dazzling to do with it, could there?
+There couldn't possibly be anything really dazzling to do with this simple block design, could there?

 I promise you...there IS!